Diploma of Accounting

 Want to become a professional tax agent?
 You’ll need to be registered with the Tax Practitioners Board (TPB).
 To do that, you’ll need a few prerequisites, including a primary qualification, board approved courses, and relevant work experience.

-The Monarch Institute Diploma of Accounting meets the basic education requirements for becoming a tax agent.
+Monarch’s Diploma of Accounting meets the basic education requirements for becoming a tax agent.
 There’s also an extra module the TPB require, that for a nominal cost, includes the board approved course (units) in Commercial law.

 NOTE: For up-to-the-minute tax agent registration requirements, it’s always best to visit the TPB website.